Davis Creek Regional Park

 Portions of the 1995 TV-movie 'Bonanza: Under Attack' were filmed at Davis Creek Regional Park.
 Click the links below for more information:

-Bonanza: Scenery of the Pondersosa
+Bonanza: Scenery of the Ponderosa

 Park History